What I Write

 |What I Write||

-I have three books and a CD of poetry and over 150 poems in various venues.
+I have four books and a CD of poetry and over 150 poems in various venues.
 Even a little fiction out there.
-Two new poetry collections are scheduled for 2019.
 See http://neilegraham.com/poemsetc.html for a complete publication list.

 I will write the first draft of a poem a week, which I will share in a weekly report with my sponsors and supporters.
 As a stretch goal I hope to add at least 1,000 words a week to my novel-in-progress, The Silver Bones.
 Doesn’t sound like much, but it’s not easy to do while helping run the workshop!